geccko/modbus2mqtt/README.md

 an MQTT message broker is used as the centralized message bus.
 See https://github.com/mqtt-smarthome for a rationale and architectural overview.

+Modbus2mqtt can publish results from a modbus devices in 3 formats:
+* *Individual registers to the <topic_prefix>/status/<registername>
+* *As single json message for the defined registers to <topic_prefix>/status
+* *To /domoticz/in with the index set to the value defined in the register file

 Dependencies
 ------------